Saturday, June 12, 2021

 The Final Great Awakening: Religion Without Lies.

-Religion Without Lies: Is this even possible?
+Religion Without Lies: Is it even possible?

 Religious symbols from left to right, top to bottom: Christianity, Islam, Hinduism, Buddhism,